shyamalpunekar/and-doctor-lookup-gestures/README.md

 * Run an Application.
 * Firebase user authentication
 * save and retrieve data to Firebase
+* swipe left or right to delete details from saved doctor lists.
+* Drag/drop to/from position in saved doctor list
 * Use the application to see list of doctors in Portland-San Fransisco city by entering name in user's form.

 ## Specifications